Vormamim/8TAS7/README.md

 Audience: High School (8th grade)
 Pre-requisits: Microsoft Python Beginner Course

-Limitation: No use of classes, dictionaries or database connections
+Limitation: No use of classes, dictionaries or database connections.